ChicagoCAC is committed to serving children who have been trafficked, and every case we receive is reviewed for red flags for human trafficking.

 The human trafficking team works with the other professionals engaged in the case to ensure that children receive care with attention to their needs and experiences.
-In FY2019, our CSEC Specialist saw 57 total cases of trafficking, and we expect that number to rise as authorities and community members better understand and identify victims.
+While trafficking is a small subset of the cases we see yearly, it’s important to spot potential signs of trafficking early so the appropriate interventions can take place.

 If you suspect or know that a child (someone 17 or younger) is being trafficked, call the Illinois DCFS Child Abuse Hotline: 1-800-25-ABUSE (1-800-252-2873).
 If a child is in immediate danger, also call 911.

 The U.S. government defines sex trafficking as the recruitment, harboring, transportation, provision, obtaining, patronizing, or soliciting of a person for the purposes of a commercial sex act, in which the commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act has not attained 18 years of age (22 USC § 7102).

 Labor trafficking is the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purposes of subjection to involuntary servitude, peonage, debt bondage, or slavery, (22 USC § 7102).

 Illinois Safe Children’s Act of 2010